 $ curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

 To make sure that Rust has been installed successfully, run the following command:

 $ rustc --version latest update on 2019-12-19, rust version 1.40.0

 You may need to restart your terminal if the command does not work.

-If you already installed rustup previously, make sure that you update Rust.
+If you already had rustup installed before following this guide, make sure that you update Rust:

 $ rustup update stable